asciphx/FabCc/README.md

 # FabCc(v1.0-beta)
 Concise, fast, practical, reactive, functional.
-Inspired by other well-known c++ web frameworks.
+Inspired by other well-known C++ web frameworks, which can be called the C++ version of nodejs.

 ## Features
 - Can add, delete, modify and query the route